sateffen/jqueryless-signalr/README.md

 It provides it's own shim to replace jquery and exports just the needed function from signalR.

-**WARNING**: I've not tested the code yet.
-You're welcome to test or contribute to this project, but as long as it's not on NPM yet, it's not tested enough.

 ## API

 The default export if this library equals the *$.hubConnection* function, which